-14. Place the 3 strands onto your greased cookie sheet.
+14. Place the 3 strands of dough parallel to each other.
 Pinch the top ends of the strands together and braid the dough.
 Pinch the bottom ends together at the end of the braid.
 Carefully pick up the braided dough and place on the cookie sheet.

-15. Repeat steps 11 through 14 for the second half of the dough that you had previously set aside, but instead of forming the braid on top of the cookie sheet, you will have to do it on the floured surface.
+15. Repeat steps 11 through 14 for the second half of the dough that you had previously set aside, gently placing it on top of the first braid.

-18. Cover the dough with the kitchen towel, and allow to rise for another 30 minutes or so.
+17. Cover the dough with a kitchen towel, and allow to rise for another 30 minutes or so.

-19. Towards the end of the second rise, preheat your oven to 350°F (325°F if using a gas oven).
-While it is warming, use a basting brush and wash the dough with a beaten egg.
+18. Towards the end of the second rise, preheat your oven to 350°F. While it is warming, use a basting brush and wash the dough with a beaten egg.
 Garnish with salt to taste.